onweru/hugo-swift-theme/README.md

 * Blog
 * Pagination
 * Responsive

+  For the Most part, this theme uses grid css (and a little bit of flexbox) for this purpose

 * [Staticman](https://staticman.net)
 * Deeplinks

   For all content published using markdown, deeplinks will be added to the pages so that you can share on click
+* Syntax Highlighting

 ## Installation
 Add this theme as a Git submodule inside your Hugo site folder: